-4. The licensee failed to ensure that the resident was reassessed and the plan of care reviewed and revised at least every six months and at any other time when, (b) the resident's care needs changed or care set out in the plan was no longer necessary.
+- 4. The licensee failed to ensure that the resident was reassessed and the plan of care reviewed and revised at least every six months and at any other time when, (b) the resident's care needs changed or care set out in the plan was no longer necessary. - A) Resident #050 had a history of responsive behaviours as indicated in the plan of care.
+The current written plan of care was reviewed and specified interventions were identified.

-A) Resident #050 had a history of responsive behaviours as indicated in the plan of care.
-The current written plan of care was reviewed and indicated that one of the interventions when the resident demonstrated behaviour was to remind the resident that the staff will call the resident's family and let them know about the resident's behaviour.
 The interview with the BSO PSW #127, BSO RPN #139 and the ADOC in May 2017, confirmed that this was an intervention that was recommended by the resident's family and seemed to work in the past; however, it had not been used in a while and had not been effective.